Czech brewers commit beer "blasphemy" to buoy sales

 Brewers are tailoring their products for a post-communist generation more at ease with sugary soft drinks than lager in order to cope with a drop in domestic consumption.

-Domestic beer drinking has fallen to current per capita consumption of 144 litres a year from 160 litres in the mid 2000s, but still tops the world beer drinking rankings.
+Domestic beer drinking has fallen to current per capita consumption of 144 liters a year from 160 liters in the mid 2000s, but still tops the world beer drinking rankings.

 “This trend is irreversible,” said Jan Vesely, director of the Czech Beer and Malt Association, whose members account for 90 percent to the market.
 “If we want to keep (up production) we must go to other drinks or exports.”